Compare gas suppliers

 If you've never switched supplier, you could save hundreds of pounds a year on your energy bills.
 Which?
-Switch customers save an average of £217 per year when switching gas and electricity - that's the average annual saving based on 53,459 households who switched suppliers using Which?
-Switch and The Big Switch between 1 September 2011 and 31 August 2012.
+Switch customers save an average of £141 per year when switching gas and electricity - that's the average annual saving based on customers who applied to switch suppliers through us 1st February 2013 to 31st July 2013.

 What you'll need to compare gas suppliers